Automattic/Cron-Control/runner/README.md

   * Increase for multisite instances so that sites are retrieved in a timely manner
 * `-workers-run` int
   * Number of workers to run events (default `5`)
+  * Increase for cron-heavy sites and multisite instances so that events are run in a timely manner
 * `-wp` string
   * Path to WordPress installation (default `/var/www/html`)